jvc-byte/celo-alfajores/README.md

 This repository contains two separate implementations of a simple Storage smart contract project, each using a different Ethereum development framework:

+## License Effect

+The smart contracts in this repository use the `GPL-3.0` license (see the SPDX identifier in the contract files).
+This means:

+- Anyone can use, modify, and distribute the contract code.
+- Any derivative or deployed version must also be open-sourced under the same GPL-3.0 license.
+- Closed-source or proprietary use of derivatives is not allowed.
+- This ensures improvements and changes remain open and free for the community.

 ## Folders

 ### 1. `foundry-storage`

 - **Framework:** [Foundry](https://book.getfoundry.sh/)
 - **Purpose:** Demonstrates contract development, testing, and deployment using Foundry tools (`forge`, `cast`).
 - **Structure:**